By default the posgresql-server install will create a postgres Linux

 match my login account and create database there instead of using the

-user.
+default postgres user.
 You may create a new DB user that match to your

-current Linux account user (eg: zemian
+current Linux account user (eg: zemian) like this:

 bash> sudo -u postgres createdb -s -P zemian